michaelvl/gateway-api-lens/README.md

-The following example from [gateway-API](https://gateway-api.sigs.k8s.io) will be used to illustrate the different outputs generated:
+The following example from [gateway-API](https://gateway-api.sigs.k8s.io) will be used to illustrate the different outputs formats generated:

 ![Gateway-API example](doc/images/gateway-roles.png)